Virtualaw · How the System Works

 The Welcome and Intake Sequence

-The welcome and intake sequence is the first real communication the system has with a potential new client.
-It introduces the firm, sets expectations, and delivers the evaluation form.
+The welcome and intake sequence is the first real communication the system sends on behalf of the firm.
+It introduces the practice, sets expectations, and delivers the evaluation form.

 - Welcome email sent immediately on tag trigger